 The benefit is a stress-free zone in which you can really relax from everyday pressures.

-In this blog I am going to share some ideas you can implement as quickly or slowly as you like to improve your mindset and the space around you.
+In this blog, I am going to share some ideas you can implement as quickly or slowly as you like to improve your mindset and the space around you.

 It would be impossible to adopt a peaceful lifestyle without first acknowledging the ever-increasing presence of so much technology.
-Many of us cling to technology tightly because we have become dependent on the instant gratification they get from social media and online interactions.
+Many of us cling to technology tightly because we have become dependent on the instant gratification we get from social media and online interactions.

 Increased dependence on social media is not a good thing for any of us, but with more people feeling isolated, it is a way to communicate with the outside world.
 Limit your time for technology, allocate a time slot in your day, if you have other things planned to keep you busy you are less likely to spend hours on social media.